Combined X-ray diffraction, electrical resistivity, and $ab$ $initio$ study of (TMTTF)$_2$PF$_6$ under pressure: implications to the unified phase diagram: Experiments

-Here, we identify the characteristic temperatures by plotting the data in the form of $d(\log \rho)/d(1/T)$ vs $1/T$, displayed in Fig.~\ref{fig-resistivity}(b).
-First, at low pressure below 2~GPa, the curve shows a maximum at around 200 K, which we denote as $T_{\rho}^*$; we consider this to be the same origin as $T_{\rho}$, i.e., the development of the Mott gap, judged from their similar pressure dependencies ~\cite{Moser}.
-Next, we can attribute the temperatures where a dip structure is seen as the CO transition temperature $T_{\rm CO}$ by referring to the ambient pressure value $T_{\rm CO} =$~70~K. $T_{\rm CO}$ shifts to lower temperature with increasing the pressure, and disappears at around 1~GPa.
-Finally, above 1~GPa, a peak appears at around 30~K, which becomes pronounced as the pressure is increased.
-We ascribe it to the development of the SDW state, $T_{\rm SDW}$, which is defined as the inflection point below which the peak grows.
-They are higher than the transition temperatures in previous reports of the resistivity~\cite{Moser} and NMR measurements \cite{Chow_PhysRevLett.81.3984}, which might be owing to the quasi-one-dimensional nature of the phase transition; $T_{\rm SDW}$ is where the gap starts to open along the TMTTF chains.
+Next, we attribute the CO transition temperature by referring to the ambient pressure value $T_{\rm CO} =$~70~K. The $T_{\rm CO}$ in (TMTTF)$_2$PF$_6$ appears slight change in $\rho$ vs $T$ as shown in Fig.~\ref{fig-resistivity}(a), which is less clear than $X$ = AsF$_6$ and SbF$_6$ compounds~\cite{Kohler_PhysRevB.84.035124}. $T_{\rm CO}$ shifts to lower temperature with increasing the pressure, and disappears at around 1~GPa.

+Finally, we ascribe the development of the SDW state in the $d(\log \rho)/d(1/T)$ vs $1/T$ plot, displayed in Fig.~\ref{fig-resistivity}(b).
+Above 1~GPa, a peak appears at around 30~K, which becomes pronounced as the pressure is increased.
+We defined the bases of the peak as $T_{\rm SDW1}$ (lower temperature) and $T_{\rm SDW2}$ (higher temperature). $T_{\rm SDW2}$ are higher than the transition temperatures in previous reports of the resistivity~\cite{Moser} and NMR measurements \cite{Chow_PhysRevLett.81.3984}, which might be owing to the quasi-one-dimensional nature of the phase transition; $T_{\rm SDW2}$ is where the gap starts to open along the TMTTF chains.

 The phase transition from the SDW state to a superconducting state proceeds by an external pressure above 4~GPa, which is not produced by a usual clamp-type pressure cell.
-By the result of resistivity measurement using Cubic anvil cell pressure above 1.8~K, the superconducting phase exists in the pressure between 4~GPa and 5 ~Pa.
-The maximum $T_{\rm{C}}$ is 2.5~K at 4.3~GPa \cite{araki2007electrical}.
-Figure~\ref{P-T} summarizes the pressure-temperature diagram of (TMTTF)$_2$PF$_6$ , in which the crossover and transition temperatures obtained by our resistivity measurement are added to the phase boundaries in previous reports~\cite{Chow_2000, Moser, araki2007electrical, Chow_PhysRevLett.81.3984}.
+By the result of resistivity measurement using CAC above 1.8~K, the superconducting phase exists in the pressure between 4~GPa and 5~GPa, and the maximum $T_{\rm{C}}$ is 2.5~K at 4.3~GPa \cite{araki2007electrical}.
+In the case of the result using DAC, the observed superconducting phase is in 4.18 GPa $\leq P \leq$ 6.03 GPa and the maximum $T_{\rm{C}}$ is 2.25~K at 4.58 GPa \cite{kano2012anisotropy}.
+Figure~\ref{P-T} summarizes the pressure-temperature diagram of (TMTTF)$_2$PF$_6$, in which the crossover and transition temperatures obtained by our resistivity measurement are added to the phase boundaries in previous reports~\cite{Chow_2000, Moser,kano2012anisotropy,araki2007electrical, Chow_PhysRevLett.81.3984}.